ericsj/reminders/README.md

 ### Features & Requirements:

-* You need to use one of the following state management libraries: Relay, Apollo, MobX or Redux
+* You need to use one state management libraries.
 * Ability to add a new “reminder” (max 30 chars) for a user entered day and time.
 * Display reminders on the calendar view in the correct time order.
 * Allow the user to select a color when creating a reminder and display it appropriately.